-Welcome to the Recording Connection Audio Institute–the school that puts you inside the door of a real recording studio where you learn one-on-one from an industry professional.
+Welcome to Recording Connection–the audio school alternative that puts you inside the door of a real recording studio where you learn one-on-one from an industry professional.

 Our program is modeled from the age-old apprenticeship (externship) approach, where you learn your craft on-the-job from a master.
 In this case, it means you train inside an actual recording studio or record company, and your mentor is an actual music producer or recording engineer in that facility.

 This is a crucial difference from other schools.
 Our students are learning in the actual environment in which they later want to work.
 There are so many things you can’t learn in a classroom about how a business really works, and that is one of the main reasons our program works so well.

 There’s an old cliché that it’s not about what you know—it’s who you know.
 In this business, the cliché is true—it IS all about who you know and who knows you.
 With our six-month apprenticeship (externship) program, you’re actually presented with the opportunity to sell yourself to somebody who could hire you once you’ve finished the program.

 It’s one-on-one exclusively in the studio.
 You follow a 20-course structured curriculum with your mentor and at the same time you’re learning about networking with different executives, producers, A-list clientele, day in and day out in the studio.
 You learn everything hands-on with nobody else in the classroom, just you and your mentor.